 SleepTight is a new adaptation of a technique for using lasers that we have used for many years.
 It is a treatment to improve snoring in terms of the loudness, frequency and severity.
 We must stress that it is not a treatment that will completely cure snoring.
 As we age, our tissues both externally and internally in the back of the throat become weaker.
 As a result, maintenance treatment is recommended.

-It is a repeatable treatment and every time heat is placed, it causes a contraction and tightening of the tissue at the back of the throat, it will stimulate new collagen to strengthen the tissue for the next 6 months.
-Maintenance treatments will be required 2-3 times per year, depending on the severity of the original symptoms, your age and lifestyle.
+It is a repeatable treatment and every time heat is placed, it causes a contraction and tightening of the tissue at the back of the throat.
+It will stimulate new collagen to strengthen the tissue for the next 6 months.
+Maintenance treatments will be required at a frequency recommended by your provider, depending on the severity of the original symptoms, your age and lifestyle.

 Sleeping mouth guards